abcdgo/RigorousFEM/README.md

 $ make -j8
 $ make install
 ```
-where inplace of $PWD you should put the absolute path to the current directory
+where in place of $PWD you should put the absolute path to the current directory

 ####Solver
 Except CAPD part, the rest of the software does not need any further installation.
 Only compiling the code is required.
 In a *Proof* subfolder there are *candidate.cpp* and *inclusion.cpp* files which do the proofing procedure.
 To help automate the process *makeProof.sh* script is included (see Usage section).
 In short, download the *Solver* folder and run the script.